oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 # Multitenant Database Lifecycle Management
 ## Introduction

 This workshop will help you understand how one can utilize Enterprise Manager to make the best use of Oracle Database Multitenancy , and Lifecycle Management capabilities.
-We also have labs which will help you understand how organizations can utilize the Database Private Cloud which allows self-service users to request and manage PDBs with ease.
+We also have labs which will help you understand how organizations can utilize the Database Private Cloud which allows self-service users to request and manage Pluggable Databases (PDBs) with ease.

 *Estimated Lab Time: 60 minutes*